Aesma-Daeva/first-milestone-project/README.md

 ## Features Left to Implement

 * Additional page dedicated for selling merchandise might be implemented in the near future.
+* One colleague recommended a link to Google maps for tour venues.
+I like that idea.
+* He also mentioned automatically adding tour dates to calendar.
+That is also a good feature to add in the future.
+(Thanks, Sipo!)

 - - - -

 ## Technologies Used

 The technologies I used are:
-*HTML5 is the markup language used for rendering the website.
+* HTML5 is the markup language used for rendering the website.
 [HTML5](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5)

-*CSS3 is the style sheet language used to style the HTML website.
+* CSS3 is the style sheet language used to style the HTML website.
 [CSS3](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS3)

-*Bootstrap 4 Framework for the mobile responsiveness and grid layout of the website.
+* Bootstrap 4 Framework for the mobile responsiveness and grid layout of the website.
 I also used Bootstrap's core CSS for most of the styling and layout, buttons and forms; its core JavaScript for the carousel (image gallery slider) and the hamburger button.
 [Bootstrap 4](https://getbootstrap.com/)